-Tracking Coronavirus: Over 700 new cases, 4 more deaths reported by Florida health officials
+Tracking coronavirus: Over 700 new cases, 4 more deaths reported by Florida health officials

 MORE NEWS: Massive crowds spotted in Daytona Beach on Memorial Day weekend

-Phase one of Florida's reopening is in effect.
+Phase 1 of Florida's reopening is in effect.
 Dubbed the 'Safe.
 Smart.
 Step-by-Step.
-Plan for Florida's Recovery,' the Governor said that the state will take safe, smart, and data-driven steps towards reopening.
+Plan for Florida's Recovery,' the Governor said that the state will take safe, smart and data-driven steps toward reopening.

 Advertisement